vps-maintenance-paperclip-adapternpm

 Detection & response playbook

-Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for vps-maintenance-paperclip-adapter (version 0.1.2).
+Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for vps-maintenance-paperclip-adapter (7 malicious versions).
 O3 Security's supply-chain scanner checks every dependency against known-malicious package intelligence at install time and in CI, flagging vps-maintenance-paperclip-adapter across your stack and pipelines.

 If you installed it — respond